 In 1968, the MPSC assumed duties over administration and enforcement of the size, weight, and load of motor carriers from the Department of State Highways.
 Executive Order 1982-1 transferred the Motor Carrier Enforcement Division to the Department of State Police.
 The Michigan Legislature amended the Motor Carrier Act in 1982, removing certain constraints on competition and permitting motor carriers to raise or lower rates without Commission approval.
 The Commission maintained regulatory authority over the rates and services of motor carriers of household goods.

-Governor James J. Blanchard merged the Energy Administration of the Michigan Department of Commerce with the MPSC, through Executive Order 1986-17, with the intent to strengthen the regulatory and non-regulatory energy planning, policy and program capabilities for Michigan.
+Executive Order 1986-17 merged the Energy Administration of the Michigan Department of Commerce with the MPSC, with the intent to strengthen the regulatory and non-regulatory energy planning, policy and program capabilities for Michigan.
 The merger also consolidated Michigan's responsibility for energy-related programs within the MPSC.

 In 1991, the Michigan Legislature passed the Michigan Telecommunications Act (MTA), in an effort to improve opportunities for economic development and promote customer choice.
-The MTA, amended in 1995, 1997, 2005 and 2011 significantly revamped the MPSC's role in telecommunications regulation.
+MTA amendments in 1995, 1997, 2005, and 2011 significantly revamped the MPSC's role in telecommunications regulation.
 For example, the MPSC no longer regulates the rates for local telecommunications services, and instead competition from both intra- and intermodal technologies governs the local service marketplace.
-Approximately 200 companies have been granted licenses to provide basic local telephone service in Michigan, and as of December 2010, there were approximately 210 Commission-approved interconnection agreements in effect between AT&T Michigan and its competitors and 121 Commission-approved interconnection agreements between Frontier North and Frontier Midstates (f/k/a Verizon North and Verizon North Systems) and its competitors.
+Approximately 200 companies have been granted licenses to provide basic local telephone service in Michigan.
+The Commission also has responsibility for interconnection agreements between telecommunications providers and in 2017 there were over 300 Commission-approved interconnection agreements in effect.

-Michigan's Customer Choice and Electricity Reliability Act (2000 PA 141) took effect in June, 2000.
-This new law directed the MPSC to issue orders that gave all customers of Michigan's investor-owned utilities the ability to choose an alternative electric supplier, starting in January 2002.
-(Michigan member/customer-owners of cooperative electric distribution companies and customers of municipal electric utilities are on different implementation schedules.)
-This legislative action culminated a process of electric utility industry restructuring that the MPSC had already been working on for several years.
+Michigan's Customer Choice and Electricity Reliability Act (2000 PA 141) directed the MPSC to issue orders that gave all customers of Michigan's investor-owned utilities the ability to choose an alternative electric supplier.
 Michigan's electric industry was restructured so that the generation and supply of electricity became open to competitive suppliers.
-The electric transmission and distribution businesses remain under a regulated monopoly utility structure.
-This law defined a new type of entity, called "alternative electric supplier" ("AES"), and gave the MPSC authority to license them.
+The electric distribution business remained under a regulated monopoly utility structure, but the law provided for the divestiture of transmission assets.

 On Dec.
 19, 2013, Gov. Snyder announced his goals for Michigan's "no regrets" energy future with 2025 in mind:

-- Improving environmental protection and the health of Michiganians by reducing mercury emissions, pollution that creates acid rain, and particles in the air.
+Improving environmental protection and the health of Michigan citizens by reducing mercury emissions, pollution that creates acid rain, and particles in the air.